hackclub/OnBoard/projects/Party Lights/README.md

 ---

 # RadianceRing
+The project is a party light PCB, with four arrays each of four LEDs arranged in parallel.
+Three different colours of LEDs are used in the circuit - red, green and yellow.
+When the tactile switch is pressed, the circuit is closed and the lights turn on, combining to create a party lights-esque effect.

+The total order is US$58.05.

+We got inspiration from a YouTube video however we made tweaks and changed it to suit out needs.
+Furthermore, Because of limited stock numbers, we kept having to switch components regularly.
+We faced many errors running the PCB in simulation mode as the transistors did not have a spice model.
+We also used many user-generated components at first and then had to switch to components that were available by JLCPCB.
+Finding the right switch and battery holder proved to be a challenging ordeal, as we had to ensure that it was a tactile switch that could turn on the circuit with the press of a button.
+Note: We chose PCB-A type standard instead of economic since our circuit would not be manufactured by JLCPCB if economic was chosen (due to the specific push switch that we chose)

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? →
 The project is a party light PCB, with four arrays each of four LEDs arranged in parallel.
 Three different colours of LEDs are used in the circuit - red, green and yellow.
 When the tactile switch is pressed, the circuit is closed and the lights turn on, combining to create a party lights-esque effect.